fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

    :scale: 35%

-Viewing your changes on Read the docs (Optional)
+Viewing the build on Read the docs (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Read the docs** looks at repositories on Github and hosts it's own standalone page by generating and displaying your **index.html** file, so others users can view it without having to download and build your repo.